sleede/fab-manager/doc/environment.md

 Used by the authentication system to generate random tokens, eg. for resetting passwords.
 Used by Rails to verify the integrity of signed cookies.
 You can generate such a random key by running `rails secret`.
-<a name="STRIPE_CURRENCY"></a>

-    STRIPE_CURRENCY

-Currency used by stripe to charge the final customer.
-See https://support.stripe.com/questions/which-currencies-does-stripe-support for a list of available 3-letters ISO code.

-**BEWARE**: stripe currency cannot be changed during the application life.
-Changing the currency after the application has already run, may result in several bugs and prevent the users to pay through stripe.
-So set this setting carefully before starting the application for the first time.
 <a name="INVOICE_PREFIX"></a>

     INVOICE_PREFIX